 These two definitions of culture are closely related.
-However, the present strategy focuses particularly on the second definition - tangible and intangible cultural expression - and deals with activities within the framework of Norway's culture and sports co-operation with countries in the South.
-The support for culture and sport provided through development co-operation is primarily directed towards strenghtening the cultural sector and promoting a dynamic cultural life and sports activities.
+However, the development because being able to choose one's identity - who one is - without losing the respect of others or being excluded from other choices is important in leading a full present strategy focuses particularly on the second definition - tangible and intangible cultural expression - and deals with activities within the framework of Norway's culture and sports cooperation with countries in the South.
+The support for culture and sport provided through development cooperation is primarily directed towards strenghtening the cultural sector and promoting a dynamic cultural life and sports activities.
 Some cultural measures are, however, linked directly to other policy areas, such as peace and reconciliation, good governance and human rights in general.